GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 The geometric median is a pixel-composite mosaic of a time series of earth observations.
 Essentially, the value of a pixel in a geometric median image is the statistical median of all observations for that pixel for a period of time.
 For example, the 2016 Landsat 8 geometric median image over an area will be the median of all Landsat 8 pixels recorded for that area in 2016.

 An **annual geometric median** is a high-dimensional median calculated from the reflectance values recorded over a one-year period.
-The annual geometric median are available for each full calendar year since 1986.
+The annual geometric median is available for each full calendar year since 1986.

 :::{figure} /_files/geomedian/geomedian-composite_techspecs.jpg
 :alt: geometric median algorithm diagram